Foiling Explanations in Deep Neural Networks: Conclusions

 \item For Inception (Figure~\ref{fig:inception_imnet_expl_best_loss}), Gradient XAI and Guided Backpropogation exhibited the smallest median MSE, while LRP, Gradient x Input, and Deep Lift displayed similar results.

-\item For the MobileNet (Figure~\ref{fig:mobilenet_cifar100_expl_best_loss}), Gradient XAI exhibited the smallest MSE, while Guided Backpropogation showed the largest MSE.
+\item For the MobileNet (Figure~\ref{fig:mobilenet_cifar100_expl_best_loss}), Gradient XAI exhibited the smallest MSE, while Guided Backpropogation showed the largest MSE---rendering it more robust than other techniques in this configuration.

-\item MobileNet is more robust than VGG16 in that it attains lower MSE scores irrespective of the XAI method used.
+\item MobileNet is more robust than VGG16 in that it attains higher MSE scores irrespective of the XAI method used.
 We surmise that this is due to the larger number of parameters in VGG16.

 \item The query budget was 50,000 for all experiments.
-In many runs the distance between the target explanation and the adversarial explanation reached a plateau after roughly 25,000 queries. \end{itemize}
+In many runs the distance between the target explanation and the adversarial explanation reached a plateau after roughly 25,000 queries.